 School partnerships The University works closely in partnership with a number of schools.
 Two thirds of your time is spent in schools, where you will receive the support of school-based mentors who will be trained by the university, working with you on a day-to-day basis in the classroom.

-You will spend an increasing amount of time in school as the course progresses, beginning in Term One with three days per week, Term Two, four days a week, Term Three, five days a week.
+As the course progresses you will spend less time at University and more time in the classroom as you learn how to put theory into practice.
 The emphasis throughout will be on helping you to gain more confidence and competence in order to attain an increasing level of responsibility in the classroom.